Funded Projects Query Form

 Are all of your grants included?

-and the data from those cards was added to the eGMS database.
-So information about
+and the data from those cards was added to the eGMS database in 2015.
+So information

-all NEH grants, from fiscal year 1966 until the present, is accessible using this
+about all NEH grants, from fiscal year 1966 until the present, is accessible using

 Please note that to prevent errors the number of results is limited to 5000 for

-In the drop-down lists, why are some programs and divisions marked with an asterisk?
+In the drop-down lists, why are some programs and divisions/offices marked with

-Over the years, some NEH programs and divisions have been supplanted by others.
+Over the years, some NEH programs and divisions/offices have been supplanted by

-The programs and divisions that are currently active are marked with an asterisk.
+others.
+The programs and divisions/offices that are currently active are marked

-to be known as Preservation/Access Projects.
-If you have questions about current
+Resources program used to be known as Preservation/Access Projects.
+If you have

-and former program names, please let us know.
-(See the questions or suggestions
+questions about current and former program names, please let us know.
+(See the questions

 Can I save my my queries and share them with others?